mapup/toll-for-route-from-mapping-service-tomtom/README.md

 # toll-tomtom
-Use these code examples to extend mapping capabilities of TomTom by adding toll information to the route information.
+Use these code examples to extend mapping capabilities of TomTom by adding toll information to the route information from TomTom.

-After adding toll information you will be able to see tolls for the following Vehicle types
+After adding toll information you will be able to see tolls for the following
+### Vehicle types in United States, Canada, Mexico
-Car/ Jeep/ Van -> 2AxlesAuto
+* Car/ Jeep/ Van -> 2AxlesAuto
-Bike -> 2AxlesMoto
+* Bike -> 2AxlesMoto
-Pickup truck/ Light commercial vehicles -> 2AxlesLCV Trucks from 2-axles to 7- axles (2-axles truck),
+* Pickup truck/ Light commercial vehicles -> 2AxlesLCV
+Trucks from 2-axles to 7- axles (2-axles truck),
 Bus -> 2AxlesBus (2-axles Bus)
 HCM, EME -> 2AxlesHCMEME

-Payment types
+### Payment types
 FasTag
 Cash

-Return tolls, monthly pass tolls and discounts
+### Return tolls, monthly pass tolls and discounts
 You will get retun trip toll and monthly pass toll information and discount information for locals (if available)

-Barriers and ticket systems
+### Barriers and ticket systems
 You will get tolls for ticket systems and barriers including national highways (NHAI), state highways and local tolls

 ### Countries supported